Who needs a Citizenship Certificate?

 - If you live overseas, and you cannot pay online, you will have to pay where you are applying, as you cannot pay at a Canadian financial institution.
 You cannot pay by personal cheque at a visa office or embassy.

 - Online with

-How long does it take to get a Citizenship Certificate?The current processing time for a regular application is 6 months.
+How long does it take to get a Certificate of Canadian Citizenship?The current processing time for a regular application is 6 months.

 What are the Certificate photo requirements?The photos should measure 35 mm x 45 mm (1 3/8? x 1 3/4?).
 The photos can be either black and white or color.
 Photos must have been taken within the last 6 months to ensure an up-to-date likeness.
 You must be facing the camera directly, with a neutral expression.
 The back of the photo should bear the date the photo was taken.
 You should take the photo specifications with you to the photographer.

 - The face must be square to the camera with a neutral expression, neither frowning nor smiling, with the mouth closed.